Predatory pricing: Criticism

-Some economists claim that true predatory pricing is a rare phenomenon claiming it is an irrational practice and that laws designed to prevent it only inhibit competition.
+According to economist Thomas DiLorenzo, true predatory pricing is a rare phenomenon and an irrational practice with laws designed to inhibit competition.
 According to the European Commission, this is because predatory pricing can cause firms to make a loss due to increased output.
 This stance was taken by the US Supreme Court in the 1993 case Brooke Group v.
-Brown & Williamson Tobacco, and the Federal Trade Commission has not successfully prosecuted any company for predatory pricing since.
+Brown & Williamson Tobacco.
+The Federal Trade Commission has not successfully prosecuted any company for predatory pricing since.